CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 4. **Viewing Course Details**:
    Allowing users to view detailed information about a selected course is crucial for informed decision-making.
 Ensuring that course details, descriptions, and related metadata are accurately displayed and accessible contributes to the correctness of this feature.
 5. **Viewing Saved and Recommended Items**:
-   The "Courses" and "Programs" tabs allow users to view recently saved or recommended courses and programs.
+   The 'Courses' and 'Programs' tabs allow users to view recently saved or recommended courses and programs.
 The correctness of this feature involves correctly displaying and organizing the user's selections and recommendations.
 6. **Updating Survey Data**:
    Enabling users to update their survey data for new recommendations is valuable.
 Ensuring that the updated data is accurately captured and used to generate relevant suggestions contributes to the correctness of this feature.